-- Where relevant representations have been made, we shall either consider the report of a crime prevention assessment where voluntarily produced as part of the operating schedule, or consider whether to require one to be conducted and the recommendations implemented as conditional on the grant of a licence or certificate. - 2.
+- 1. Where relevant representations have been made, we shall either consider the report of a crime prevention assessment where voluntarily produced as part of the operating schedule, or consider whether to require one to be conducted and the recommendations implemented as conditional on the grant of a licence or certificate. - 2.
 Where relevant representations have been made, we will particularly consider the following: - (1) the ability of the person in charge of the premises to monitor the premises at all times it is open for licensable activities, particularly the sale of alcohol for consumption on the premises; - (2) the training given to staff in crime prevention measures and licensing law appropriate to those premises; - (3) physical security features installed in the premises.
-This may include matters such as the position of cash registers, where alcohol is stored in 'off-licences', the standard of CCTV that is installed, the use of toughened drinking glasses in pubs and clubs and secure storage of waste materials; - (4) the employment of licensed door supervisors.
-We recommend that at least one male and one female door supervisor is employed where the venue has a policy of searching customers; - (5) management attitudes and practices, such as the willingness to stagger trading hours with nearby competing businesses to avoid all of their patrons subsequently competing for the limited public transport late at night, their willingness to limit sales of bottled alcohol for immediate consumption, and the use of responsible pricing promotions;
+This may include matters such as the position of cash registers, where alcohol is stored in 'off-licences', the standard of CCTV that is installed, the use of toughened drinking glasses in pubs and clubs and secure storage of waste materials; or the use of electronic scanning equipment on entry; - (4) the employment of licensed door supervisors.
+We recommend that at least one male and one female door supervisor is employed where the venue has a policy of searching customers; and consideration given to industry standards in terms of ratio of doorstaff; - (5) management attitudes and practices, such as the willingness to stagger trading hours with nearby competing businesses to avoid all of their patrons subsequently competing for the limited public transport late at night, their willingness to limit sales of bottled alcohol for immediate consumption, and the use of responsible pricing promotions;